NDari/gocrunch/mat/README.md

 ```go
 func (m *Mat) Equals(n *Mat) bool
 ```
-Equals checks to see if two mat objects are equal.
+Equals checks to see if two Mats are equal.
 That mean that the two mats have the same number of rows, same number of columns, and have the same float64 in each entry at a given index.